UmaMaheshBayana/Install-ELK-Elasticsearch-Logstash-and-Kibana-to-monitor-Nginx-logs/README.md

 # Install ELK Elasticsearch Logstash and Kibana to monitor Nginx logs

-# Step-1 : ELASTIC-SEARCH

-# Steps to install ElasticSearch on Ubuntu 20.04 LTS
+# Step-1 : Steps to install ElasticSearch on Ubuntu 20.04 LTS

 **Install Java  – OpenJDK on Ubuntu 20.04**